fastlane/fastlane/README.md

 ### *after_all* block
 This block will get executed after running the requested lane.
 It supports the same actions as lanes do.

+It will only be called, if the selected lane was executed **successfully**.

 ```ruby
 after_all do
   say "Successfully finished deployment!"